-- 12.6.1 A vessel while at sea, shall as far as practicable maintain a continuous listening watch on: - .1 VHF Channel 16; - .2 VHF Channel 13; - .3 VHF (DSC), Channel 70; - .4 MF (when fitted) on the on the distress and safety DSC frequency 2187.5KHz; - .5 HF (when fitted) on the distress and safety distress frequencies 8414.5KHz and at least on one other DSC distress & safety frequency within the HF marine band; - .6 Satellite shore to ship distress alerts when fitted with a radio facility for reception of maritime safety information by a recognized mobile satellite service ship earth station.
+- 12.6.1 A vessel while at sea, shall as far as practicable maintain a continuous listening watch on: - .1 VHF Channel 16; - .2 VHF Channel 13; - .3 VHF (DSC), Channel 70; - .4 MF (when fitted) on the on the distress and safety DSC frequency 2187.5KHz - .5 HF (when fitted) on the distress and safety distress frequencies 8414.5KHz and at least on one other DSC distress & safety frequency within the HF marine band. - .6 Satellite shore to ship distress alerts if fitted with a radio facility for reception of maritime safety information by INMARSAT enhanced group calling systems.